 Morrill - Lyman is a very small town located in the state of Nebraska.
 With a population of 2,205 people and just one neighborhood, Morrill - Lyman is the 110th largest community in Nebraska.
-Much of the housing stock in Morrill - Lyman was built prior to World War II, making it one of the older and more historic towns in the country.
+Morrill - Lyman has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Morrill - Lyman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Morrill - Lyman is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Morrill - Lyman who work in management occupations (16.97%), sales jobs (14.37%), and farm management occupations (11.28%).